 - Method Blank – A Method Blank is a contaminant-free, pure matrix that is used to identify possible contamination in the handling and preparation of the sample batch.

 - Matrix Spike (MS) – MS samples are separated into three segments.
 One segment is used to determine which target analytes are present, while the other two are spiked by the laboratory with a known concentration of the target analyte.
 The spiked sample is prepared and ran together with the un-spiked samples.
 The amount of analyte that is recovered from the spiked sample is identified, quantified, and reported as “percent recovery”.
 The term “Matrix” refers to the actual material of the sample.
-The MS allows the laboratory to demonstrate method accuracy for a particular sample material.
+The MS allows the laboratory to demonstrate method accuracy for particular sample materials.

 - Matrix Spike Duplicate (MSD) – Duplicate control sample that is processed with each batch.

-- Laboratory Control Sample (LCS) – LCS samples are also contaminant free and are spiked with a known concentration of the target analyte.
-Unlike the MS and MSD, the LCS allows the analysts to determine analyte recovery accuracy without any matrix interference’s.
+- Laboratory Control Sample (LCS) – LCS samples are also contaminant-free and are spiked with a known concentration of the target analyte.
+Unlike the MS and MSD, the LCS allows the analysts to determine analyte recovery accurately, without any matrix interferences.

 - Laboratory Control Sample Duplicate (LCSD) – Duplicate control sample that is processed with each batch.

 The Calibration Curve

 We use the calibration curve model when analyzing cannabis samples.
 This is done by comparing the client sample, which is of unknown concentration, to a set of standard samples whose concentration is known.
-The calibration curve helps us understand the instrumental response to an analyte and determines the concentration of the unknown (client) sample.
+The calibration curve helps us understand the instruments response to an analyte and determines the concentration of the unknown (client) sample.

 For greater accuracy, we run the standard samples in the same matrix as the unknown sample.
 This matrix contains all the components of the sample minus the analyte of interest.
 This includes all proteins, metals, ions, salts, etc.

 Internal and External Hemp Quality Control

-Modern Canna tackles cannabis and hemp quality control on an internal and external basis.
+Modern Canna tackles cannabis and hemp quality control both internally and externally.

 Internal Quality Control